PaladinKnightMaster/SneakyBird/README.md

 # ERC721 NTF Collection for Sneaky Bird

 This project uses Hardhat, NextJS, chai, chakra.
-Also, the VRF Coordinator contract to get a Random number to make a random NFT creation while minting.
+Also, the VRF Coordinator contract from Chainlink to get a Random number and create a random NFT while minting is going on.

 In this project, we'll only mint 925 ERC721 NFTs in total supply.